harshnative/easy-secure-encryptor-decryptor-module_python/README.md

 obj.setPassword_Pin(password , pin = 123456)
 ```

-Pin can you of max 6 digits.
+Pin can be of max 6 digits.

 It is recommend that you use at least a 12 digit password containing all lower case , upper case , nums , special char for better security